 As an action film, MOHAWK certainly does a lot right.
-The script is tense and the fights are well-staged.
-However, it’s obvious that Geoghegan wasn’t ready to totally break from the horror genre.
-He co-wrote the script with horror novelist Grady Hendrix and it shows in such scenes as Oak’s nightmare/near-death experience and a finale in the fog-shrouded, body filled camp that Calvin attacked.
+The script is tense, and the fights are well-staged.
+However, it’s obvious that Geoghegan wasn’t ready to break from the horror genre totally.
+He co-wrote the script with horror novelist Grady Hendrix, and it shows in such scenes as Oak’s nightmare/near-death experience and a finale in the fog-shrouded, body-filled camp that Calvin attacked.
 It looks more like a vision of Hell than the American frontier.
 It’s no surprise that Karim Hussain was once again Geoghegan’s cinematographer.

 While not as good as WE ARE STILL HERE, MOHAWK is a solid, fast-paced thriller.
 Just be prepared for it to be a lot more graphic than most action films.

-MOHAWK will be released in select theaters and on VOD/Digital HD on March 2nd from Dark Sky Films.
+MOHAWK will be released in select theatres and on VOD/Digital HD on March 2nd from Dark Sky Films.